KFIL-FM

 KFIL-FM (103.1 MHz) is an American commercial radio station licensed to serve Chatfield, Minnesota.
 The station, established in 1970 by O.B.
-Borgen, is currently owned by Townsquare Media and the broadcast license is held by Townsquare License, LLC.
+Borgen, is owned by Townsquare Media and the broadcast license is held by Townsquare License, LLC.

 Programming

 KFIL-FM broadcasts a country music format.
 During daylight hours, this broadcast is in conjunction with its sister station, KFIL (1060 AM).
 The station serves Fillmore County and the greater Rochester, Minnesota, area.

 As a full service station, non-music programming includes CNN Radio, agriculture news, market reports, and specialized weather reports.
 KFIL-FM is an affiliate of the Linder Farm Network.
 KFIL-FM also broadcasts a tradio program called "Swap Shop" and a community calendar bulletin each weekday.

 Weekend programming includes five hours of local church services and other Christian programming on Sunday mornings and two hours of oldies music on Sunday nights.
 Sports programming on KFIL-FM includes local high school football, high school basketball, high school baseball, and high school softball games during the season, KFIL Sports Round-up with Devon Krueger each weekday, plus Coaches Corner on Saturday mornings from August through April.